ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/intro.md

 Adding bounds to a kind always makes the kind more specific, or lower.
 That is, for any kind `k`, `k mod <bounds> <= k`.

 Along the future modal axes, a _lower_ mode leads to a lower kind.
+So `stateless
-So `value mod stateless <= value mod observing`, and bounding by the maximum mode has no effect.
+< observing` leads to `value mod stateless <= value mod observing`, and bounding
+by the maximum mode has no effect.
 However, along the past modal axes, a _higher_ mode leads to a lower kind.
-So `value mod contended <= value mod sharing` and bounding by the minimum mode has no effect.
-We can think of the past axes as flipped, when used in a kind.
-This is because `value mod contended` is more restrictive than `value mod sharing` (the former contains types that do not care at all about the value of the contention axis, while the latter contains types that still care about the distinction between `contended` and `sharing`/`uncontended`), and so we must flip these past axes.
+So `shared < contended` leads to `value mod contended <= value mod shared` and it's bounding by the minimum mode that has no effect.
+Thus (beware), past modal axes are flipped, when used in a kind.
+For instance, `value mod contended` is _more restrictive_ than `value mod shared`.
+The former only contains types that do not care about the value of the contention axis, while the latter also contains types that care about the distinction between `contended` and `shared`/`uncontended`.

 If you want to get nerdy about it, each individual piece of a kind (the layout and each possible axis of bounds) is a join semilattice, and the order we're